samgutentag/samgutentag.github.io/docs/_posts/2022-03-08-helium-heartbeats-part-1.md

 > these are not my actual hotspots, just ones from a wallet I selected at random.

-If all is well, these charts are nice and clear, providing my with activity gaps over the past 3-ish days.
+If all is well, these charts are nice and clear, providing me with activity gaps over the past 3-ish days.

 If all is not well, the charts are filled in with red, which helps me at a glance identify a potential issue to resolve.